snijsure/BottomSlideLayout/README.md

 I had posted question on stackoverflow if something like this can be achived using stock BottomSheet , which doesn't support this functoinality.

+You can find youtube video here - https://youtu.be/T6jAWLSYgQA